 Overview of Application Process

 Tuition fees for all PGDE trainee teachers are fully paid for by the Ministry of Education.
 While undergoing training at NIE, trainee teachers will receive a monthly salary and year-end bonus.
-Upon completion of their NIE training, they will serve a 3-year teaching bond.
+Upon completion of NIE training, they will serve a 3-year teaching bond.
 A trainee teacher who fails to graduate from NIE or whose services are terminated before fully discharging the 3-year bond will have to pay liquidated damages to the Ministry.